alphagov/paas-tech-docs/source/documentation/monitoring_apps/logs.md

     $ cf restage APP_NAME
     ```

-1. Select __Access Kibana on the Stack options__ menu and check that you can see the logs in Kibana.
+1. Select __Access Kibana__ on the __Stack options__ menu and check that you can see the logs in Kibana.

-Once you have confirmed that the logs are draining correctly, you have successfully set up Logit.
+Once you confirm that the logs are draining correctly, you have successfully set up Logit.

+Contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if the logs are not draining correctly or if you have any questions.

-#### Enable security for your ELK
+### Enable security for your ELK stack

-By default, Logit allows anyone on the Internet to send logs to your ELK stack.
-You can set up Logit to ensure that your ELK stack only receives logs from GOV.UK PaaS.
+By default, Logit allows anyone on the internet to send logs to your ELK stack.
+You can set up Logit to make sure that your ELK stack only receives logs from GOV.UK PaaS.

 1. Contact GOV.UK PaaS support at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) for a list of syslog drain egress IP addresses.
-1. Send these IP addresses to Logit support at [https://logit.io/contact-us](https://logit.io/contact-us) [external link] and ask that your ELK stack only receive log messages from these addresses.
+1. Send these IP addresses to Logit support at [https://logit.io/contact-us](https://logit.io/contact-us) [external link] and ask that your ELK stack only receives log messages from these addresses.

-#### Further information
+### Further information

 Refer to the Cloud Foundry documentation for more information on: